Barton House evacuation: information for residents.

 • fully repair and restore the bridge

-Work, carried out by heritage accredited contractors, to dismantle the bridge so it can be repaired off-site, will start on 27 November 2023.
+Work, carried out by heritage accredited contractors, to dismantle the bridge so it could be repaired off-site, started on 27 November 2023.

-The dismantled bridge will be transported to a workshop in Bristol where the paint from all the components will be removed to assess their condition.
+The cast iron structure of the bridge was dismantled and transported to a workshop in Bristol where the paint from all the parts was removed.

-If a part is beyond repair, it will be re-casted.
-All replacement parts will be cast on a like for like basis.
+The parts were then repaired or re-casted.
+All replacement parts were cast on a like for like basis.

 Funding